Aceelly/Dividend-Scorer-Base-Code/README.md

 Fixed Error when some stock tickers where not displaying payout ratio and dividend score Dashboard redesign
 Separated login overlay into seperate html files

+🗓️ 7/09/2025 – 2:40 PM
+Companies with no dividend will display "No Dividend on the Dashboard"